Naptwen/linear-non-linear-optimization-analysis/README.md

 The datail is in the folder

--Probaility algorithm
+- Probaility algorithm

--Null Hypothesis algorithm
+- Null Hypothesis algorithm

--CVS File reading and Sorting(Merge Sorting)
+- CVS File reading and Sorting(Merge Sorting)